browserengineering/book/book/accessibility.md

 [use-input]: https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Roles/textbox_role

-But the `role` attribute exists nevertheless, as a way for a page author to not lose accessibility when building custom widgets.
+But the `role` attribute nevertheless exists, as a way for a page author to not lose accessibility when building custom widgets.
 Implementing the `role` attribute is very easy, so let's do that for the `textbox` roles as an example.
 It's as simple as modifying `compute_role`: